 COMP1511 has two requirements on the final exam.

 Requirement#1: on the final exam you must solve a task by writing a program that uses an array.
-The final exam will contain multiple questions (clearly marked) which if answered successfully will meet this requirement.
-Answering any one of these questions will meet this requirement.
+There will be multiple, clearly marked, questions that will involve the use of an array.
+You must answer one of these questions to meet this requirement.

 Requirement#2: on the final exam you must solve a task by writing a program that uses a linked list.
-The final exam will contain multiple questions (clearly marked) which if answered successfully meet this requirement.
-Answering any one of these questions will meet this requirement.
+There will be multiple, clearly marked, questions that will involve the use of a linked list.
+You must answer one of these questions to meet this requirement.